 Most of us do not want to quibble with theological stances within the umbrella of Christianity.
 However, the firing of the Chaplain of the House of Representatives for preaching fairness for all citizens, especially the poor and forsaken, causes us to pause.
 What is going on?
-Is the U.S. House Speaker accepting complaints from those who think praying for the poor is partisan and political?
+Is the U.S. House Speaker accepting complaints by those who think praying for the poor is partisan and political?
 Why is justice and fairness a partisan issue -- and are these concerns from the ones who cater to the wealthy who support their right wing agendas?
 Has the American value of balance for all citizens been replaced by favoritism to wealthy donors?
 Must we quietly accept a "Prosperity Christianity," which for the majority of Christians is swindling masked by religious jargon?

 Certainly the chaplain's prayers do not have to be "Christian," lest this becomes an established religion.
 But to remove someone because he prays for the poor is quite a stretch saying that the prayer is "political."
 Jesus Christ loved, blessed, served, and spoke for the needy and forsaken, as ought anyone practicing social justice within a democratic society.
 This is a broader American position than being Christian; it is the human thing to do.
 But what if the stance of some bought members of Congress is to love, serve and favor the rich.
 While not found in the Bible or for that matter in most religious traditions, it is the tenet of "Prosperity Christianity" (PC), a variation or cult that has certain ministers who have the ear of the President.
 Our nation is founded on the principle that all are created equal, though it has taken a long and painful time for that principle to be fulfilled.

 The danger is that Prosperity Christianity is anti-democratic, for it champions the wealthy at the expense of the poor.
-Those who are rich for PC folks are those blessed by the Lord, and so the wealthier leader, the more he or she is blessed and ought to be imitated.
+Those who are rich for PC folks are those blessed by the Lord, and so the wealthier the leader, the more he or she is blessed and ought to be imitated.
 The bejeweled and wealth-laden minister conducts the equivalent to a Ponzi Scheme, namely, an investment swindle in which some early investors are paid off with money put up by later ones (ministers by laypeople in the pew), in order to encourage them to bring in others and become rich in the process.
 In such schemes only the top dogs profit for bottom ones are swindled.

 The error in PC philosophy is claiming to be "Christian."
 It forgets that Jesus washed the feet of the Apostles in an example of service -- and died for us all while we were sinners.
 The path to material wealth in the Christian name is blatantly false and really the work of the Evil One; we pray daily to be delivered from such temptation.
 Here the battle of good and evil takes on stark reality, something we must be willing not to tolerate in any form of interfaith dialog.
 Prosperity Christianity is a product of our secular and materialistic society.
 This leads us to ask, Has Prosperity Christianity become THE established religion of our land?